jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

 ## Limits

-We have already come across an example of limits, namely the categorical (binary) product.
+We have already come across an example of a limit, namely the categorical (binary) product.
 Recall that a product $a \times b$ has a universal property of the form _for any other object $c$ with morphisms to $a$ and $b$, we can factor the morphisms through $a \times b$_.
-This is a general pattern, and we will give two more examples of limits before stating the formal definition.
+This turns out to be a very general pattern that will define a limit.
+First, we will give two more examples of limits before stating the formal definition.
 We will follow roughly the discussion in Chapter 5 of Leister.

 \begin{definition}[Fork and equalizer]
 A \textbf{fork} from $a$ at $x$ to $y$ in a category $\mathcal{C}$ is defined by the data: